-In a mini review, author Professor Roy G Beran discusses what is the relevance of a narrow therapeutic index (NTI) to the treatment of epilepsy .
+In a mini review, author a Roy G Beran discusses what is the relevance of a narrow therapeutic index (NTI) to the treatment of epilepsy .

 Anti-seizure medications (ASMs) control approximately two thirds of seizures in people with epilepsy (PWE) , confirming that ASMs still require considerable expertise to manage appropriate dosing, with a stable regime, devoid of unnecessary fluctuations, especially once stability and seizure freedom has been achieved.

 The narrow therapeutic index (NTI) of ASMs, is of significance when treating PWE, who comprise approximately 2% of the population .
 Some ASMs have more than 10 generic alternatives and the problem arises when substituting one generic formulation for another.
 As already demonstrated, this may either double or halve the available active ingredients with potentially serious consequences for vulnerable PWE.
 A way to protect, against such generic substitution, is to prescribe using the ‘trade’ name of the ASM even if prescribing a generic alternative .
 Use of the trade name is still allowed in Australia, even when using electronic prescriptions, as long as the generic constituents are also named within the prescription [7, 8].